Asperger’s Syndrome is one of the most widely known about disabilities but one of the most commonly misunderstood.

 Drax the Destroyer (image courtesy of Disney & Marvel Studios)

-Intimidating name aside, Drax is from a species who are completely literal so, for them, everything is taken at face value and have a direct (to the point of terse) way of communicating as this clip attests:
+Intimidating name aside, Drax is from a species who are completely literal so, for them, everything is taken at face value and have a direct (to the point of terse) way of communicating.

 Whilst Drax, during the course of his adventures with Star Lord, Gamorra, Rocket and Groot learns to pick up on when his friends are using sarcasm or metaphor in conversation, for individuals with Asperger’s Syndrome it’s not quite so easy without support.